emkis/gtm-event-tracker/README.md

 - Centralized way to manage "global" required event properties
 - Easy way to debug your track events
 - Server-side compatible

+## Server-Side Rendering (SSR)
+This library is SSR compatible, there is only one caveat though.
+The `targetProperty` isn't available on Server-Side, this means you can't call `trackEvent` function.
+The reason why is because Google Tag Manager creates the `targetProperty` (`window.dataLayer` by default) only on Client-Side.

+If you're using some modern framework such as React or Vue, you need to call the `trackEvent` function on `useEffect` or `onMounted` callback.
+This way you ensure that track events are being only triggered on Client-Side.